I’ve asked Gemini to summarize Hanami 2.2 Guides, so I will share with you:

 - Structure:

-# config/providers/my_service.rb Hanami.app.register_provider(:my_service) do prepare do require "my_gem_or_lib_file" end start do service = MyService::Client.new(api_key: target["settings"].api_key) register "my_service.client", service # Registers the component end stop do # Teardown logic, e.g., target["my_service.client"].disconnect end end
+# config/providers/my_service.rb Hanami.app.register_provider(:my_service) do prepare do require "my_gem_or_lib_file" end start do service = MyService::Client.new(api_key: target["settings"].api_key) register "my_service.client", service # Registers the component end stop do # Teardown logic, e.g., target["my_service.client"].disconnect end end targetgives access to the container (e.g.,target["settings"]).

-Settings (config/settings.rb
+Settings (config/settings.rb)

 - Define app-specific configurations sourced from environment variables.

-# config/settings.rb module Bookshelf class Settings < Hanami::Settings setting :database_url, constructor: Types::String setting :api_key, constructor: Types::String.optional setting :feature_flag, default: false, constructor: Types::Params::Bool setting :retry_attempts, default: 3, constructor: Types::Params::Integer.constrained(gt: 0) end end
+# config/settings.rb module Bookshelf class Settings < Hanami::Settings setting :database_url, constructor: Types::String setting :api_key, constructor: Types::String.optional setting :feature_flag, default: false, constructor: Types::Params::Bool setting :retry_attempts, default: 3, constructor: Types::Params::Integer.constrained(gt: 0) end end - Uses

-files in development/test. - Access:
+dotenvfor.envfiles in development/test. - Access:

 Autoloading (Zeitwerk)